Homepage / Excursion Guides / Winter Wildlife Watching in Yellowstone: Best Tours, Animals & Insider Tips

 Private Yellowstone Wildlife & Photo "Upper Loop" Tour – best for photographers

 Winter is prime time for dramatic photos, and this tour is all about helping you capture them.
 Guides know where to find steam rising off rivers at sunrise, or how to position you so a herd of bison looks perfect against snowy hills.
 You'll stop at more locations than other tours, with extra time at each spot for setting up tripods or waiting for good light.
-If you're serious about photography—or want photos that look professional—this tour is worth it.
+If you're serious about photography, or just want photos that look professional, this tour is worth it.

 Wildlife Journey – best for animal lovers